thrushlang/.github/profile/README.md

 ## Philosophy

-The Thrush Orogramming Language aims to simplify the inherently tedious process of programming in a systems language, streamlining the experience while maintaining the essence of a proper systems language.
+The Thrush Programming Language aims to simplify the inherently tedious process of programming in a systems language, streamlining the experience while maintaining the essence of a proper systems language.

 Introducing concepts such as: